mweiss427/matthew-weiss/README.md

 The page will reload when you make changes.
 You may also see any lint errors in the console.

+### `npm run deploy`

+Moves the code to gh-pages branch in a complied form to deploy to the production site.

 ### `npm test`